 BSL users can now contact the council using the ContactSCOTLAND-BSL app.

 Contact Scotland BSL is Scotland’s British Sign Language Interpreting Video Relay Service (VRS) which lets you get in touch with all of Scotland’s public bodies and third sector organisations.
-To find out more about the service and how to register visit contactscotland-bsl.org
+To find out more about the service visit contactscotland-bsl.org

 British Sign Language Level 1 and 2 Sessions